ColoradoSchoolOfMines/acm-officer-resources/project-coordination.rst

   importantly, though, it prevents us from having dead projects, or nebulous projects where nobody knows what's going on.

+- About a month into the school year, each project must create a list of goals for the project to complete before C-MAPP.

 - Each project team must also put together a presentation for the C-MAPP Awards event in January.
 This will help provide a goal that each project can work towards.
 This is also a great opportunity for people to get experience